SainsburyWellcomeCentre/aeon_docs/readme.md

 ## Repositories

+> [!IMPORTANT]
-You must be an SWC Github 'aeon' project member to view some of these repositories.
+> You must be an SWC Github 'aeon' project member to view some of these repositories.

 ### [aeon_mecha](https://github.com/SainsburyWellcomeCentre/aeon_mecha)